-Chaminade Hall was renovated in 2016, with all new room furniture, updates to lounges, study spaces, and the addition of a baking station and a full-sized kitchen.
+Chaminade Hall was renovated in 2016, with all new room furniture, updates to lounges, study spaces, and the addition of a baking station.
 This hall is available for undergraduate, graduate, and law students that are at least 21 years old.
 This three-story, suite-style residence hall offers single rooms.
 Each room has an interior hallway entrance, sink, closets, and drawers, with an extra-large twin bed, desk and chair for each resident.
+Fire alarm monitoring done on site and partial sprinkler system installed.